Information Updated 6 August 2019

 - The latest information of the samples is updated.

 JAXA will select proposals for Hayabusa sample investigation.
 The proposed investigation must address science questions that can be answered by analyzing the particles obtained from the surface of asteroid Itokawa.
 Participation is open to all researchers capable of handling and analyzing 20 to 50 micrometer particles.
-This 5th International AO follows the Preliminary Examination performed by preselected teams (partial results of which were published in Science magazine in August 2011) and the 1st, 2nd, 3rd and 4th International AO issued in January 2012, 2013, February 2015, and July 2016.
+This international AO follows the Preliminary Examination performed by preselected teams (partial results of which were published in Science magazine in August 2011) and a series of international AOs issued since 2012.
 All proposals will be subjected to peer review handled by Astromaterials Science Research Group (ASRG), while some proposals reviewed by the Implementation Committee for the Hayabusa AO.
 See Hayabusa Investigators Guidebook for more information.

 Successful proposers (Hayabusa Sample Investigators) must comply with the Terms and Conditions.